gbqiukan/grep-between-multiple-lines/README.md

 ## Application
 **Usage: gm [-c SCOPE] [-i] [-s] Pattern1 [Pattern2] [Pattern3]**
-> Plus: you can put [-c SCOPE], [-i], [-s] and [Pattern]s options in whereever and whatever orders which would make you feel the most freely:)
+> Plus: you can put [-c SCOPE], [-i], [-s] and [Pattern] options in whereever and whatever orders which would make you feel the most freely:)
 - -i IgnoreCase
 - -s SmartCase
 - -c The lines number of one side of searching context, the default is 1.
 - Also can freely use only two [pattern] as key words for describing your specific context.
 Also only one pattern is OK.

-Suggest to move 'gm' into your '/usr/local/bin/', give it execute permission, then you can find out particular context within multiple lines, e.g. your need one function whose class name is 'sensorevnetxxx', and it should contains one calling looks like '->enable', then you think it should exist 'period' as the key word in the next and very near lines:
+Suggest to move 'gm' into your '/usr/local/bin/', give it permission to execute, then you can find out your particular context within multiple lines now.

+For example, you need find out a function whose class name starts with 'sensorservice', and it should contains one calling looks like '->enable', then you think it should exist 'period' as the key word in the same or next or very near lines:
 ```
-kan@home:~$gm ":sensorevent" "->enable" -c 200 period -i `find /work/daily/note/ -type f`
+kay@home:~$gm "\<sensorservice" "->enable" period -i -c 200 `find /work/daily/note/ -type f`
 ==========
 <</work/daily/note/cts_sensor_timeout_and_wrong_order_on_msm8998.txt>>
 1397@1:		status_t SensorService::SensorEventConnection::enableDisable(